0

 – bgdnlp

-Mar 16, 2019 at 10:19
+Commented Mar 16, 2019 at 10:19

 • Maybe indeed it's a quite broad question.
 Then let's, just for narrowing it down, say that I have several Git repositories, my build scripts are written in Bash, they are very similar, not too complex but, at the same time, I don't want to duplicate them in other repositories.
 Git submodule is a nice idea and maybe it is the way to go, but I was thinking along the way of Gradle.
 But Gradle looks too heavy for this kind of task.
-Mar 16, 2019 at 10:31
+Commented Mar 16, 2019 at 10:31

 3 Answers 3